GrinonBarrett/Taksidos/Core Rules/Creatures/Trillipede.md

 **Unarmed Attacks**;

  • Smash: The trillipede may use any part of its body to strike a foe within 1 yard.
-This is a melee unarmed attack.
+This is a melee bare attack.

  • Mandible: The trillipede can attempt to bite a foe, dealing a biting attack.
 On a critical hit, it may be treated as acid.
 It may only do so once per round.